Known for its all-inclusive resorts and couples looking for a romantic break, the Caribbean is a dream destination for many.

 If you book a place through Airbnb, locals tend to offer their services to collect you from the airport for a fraction of the cost you'll pay with an airport taxi.

 Some islands have a good bus network.
 Islands such as Barbados, Trinidad and Tobago, and Curacao are all easily accessible by bus.

-You certainly can, if you look for cheaper alternative accommodation, eat street food or cook your meals, and hire a car instead of going on a tour.
+So can you backpack the Caribbean?
+If you look for cheaper alternative accommodation, you can eat street food or cook meals and hire a car instead of going on a tour.

 The best way to do it is to choose a group of islands and plan how to get around and where to stay before you go.

 Of course, if you desire just to lay on a postcard-perfect beach and get a tan, the Caribbean will suit you fine, backpack or no backpack.